Similar to the hiragana chart, the katakana chart below shows the 46 basic characters together with their romaji.

 For example, pet is represented in katakana as ペット (petto).
 The pronunciation is the same as in hiragana, after the first consonant is pronounced, pause for the amount time to pronounce the consonant, then continue to pronounce the following consonant.

 For long vowels, instead of adding a second vowel as in hiragana, katakana usually uses a short line (ー) to represent the second vowel.
-For examples,
+See some examples below..

 Note that long vowels in romaji is represented by a horizontal bar on top of the first vowel, just like "ō" in rōmaji.
 However, it is usually omitted nowadays.